TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample01_EnginePerform.tox`

-This simple example showcase how to stream a texture from TouchEngine and apply it in an Unreal Engine material.
+This example is showcasing how to load an Engine Component.
+The second part of the example is using the same base .tox file and loading in different sync modes.

 It is also handy to see how the TouchEngine is running in its own thread has it is outputting all the data available with a Perform CHOP.
+Additonally, a pulsing circle is being driven by a Beat CHOP, as well as the current frame and absolute frame of the Timeline CHOP being passed to the final TOP output.

 ![TOX](ReadmePictures/01_EnginePerform_01.png?raw=true "EnginePerform .tox content.")